-How to Research and Use Keywords for Squarespace SEO
+How to Research and Add Keywords to Squarespace for SEO

 Nothing is more disheartening than dedicating your time and energy to creating a fantastic website that goes unnoticed on search engines.
 Among the billions of websites, over 90% get no traffic from Google.
 To be part of the elitist 10% that appear on search engine results, you'll need to add keywords to your Squarespace website.
 But why are keywords so important?
 How do you choose and decide which keywords to target?
 How many do I use?
 How do I add keywords to my Squarespace website?
 Don't fret; all will be revealed.